 The US Department of Labor Employment and Training Administration published a Final Rule implementing the Trade Adjustment Assistance Reauthorization Act of 2015 on August 21, 2020.
 20 CFR §618.325 mandates coenrollment in the WIOA Dislocated Worker program for TAA participants.
 This program partnership ensures the availability of a comprehensive array of services and resources that can be leveraged to serve trade-affected workers.

-Similar to the TAA program, the WIOA Dislocated Worker program is designed to help dislocated workers overcome barriers to employment and return to work as quickly as possible.
+Similarly, the WIOA Dislocated Worker program is designed to help dislocated workers overcome barriers to employment and return to work as quickly as possible.
 When individuals become dislocated workers due to job loss, mass layoffs, global trade dynamics, or transitions in economic sectors, the WIOA Dislocated Worker program provides services to help them in reentering the workforce.

 Coenrollment of workers improves the Boards’ ability to meet WIOA performance standards.
 Coenrollment in the WIOA Dislocated Worker and TAA programs is a TAA Data Integrity (TAADI) measurement.